 ECAT supports the APEC process as a vital part of expanding U.S. trade and investment ties with the Asia-Pacific region and believes that we should continue to push for APEC liberalization commitments that are bound.
-We also support U.S. efforts to use the APEC process to pursue agreements resulting in sectoral liberalizaforts to use the APEC process to pursue agreements resulting in sectoral liberalization, such as the recently concluded Information Technology Agreement.
+We also support U.S. efforts to use the APEC process to pursue agreements resulting in sectoral liberalization, such as the recently concluded Information Technology Agreement.